 It all started out with Kaitlyn asking for a My Little Pony party for her 5th birthday.
 I thought, okay, I can do a my little pony cake.
 In fact it will probably be one of the easiest ones I've done.
 Not in the least!
 After I started doing my research to find the best way to make one, I quickly realized it was easier said than done.
 You could buy the Wilton Pony pan for like $35, but what's the point if you're only going to use it once?
 Then a bunch I looked at were just a cake with ponies set on top, or elaborate pony houses made out of fondant, but since I believe that cake should be edible, and let's face it fondant just isn't, I quickly ruled those out.
 That left one option, making my own.
 Once again I was feeling rather confident.
 I had done some pretty cool cakes over the last couple of years (excuse me for bragging a little bit),

 Here is the duck cake from Katilyn's first birthday.
 I did have help from my mother-in-law for this one, and a duck pan complete with directions.
-Kaitlyn's second birthday was Mickey Mouse, and my sister helped with this one.

 Third year was a Little Einstein's theme, ergo a rocket cake.
 I did this one by myself.